 This seems like such a random combination of people working together.
 However, this is what it takes to solve the big problems of today.

 Machine learning is a part of AI which deals with learning to optimize algorithms using data.

 So, let’s start with the heavily overused word, machine learning.
 To understand machine learning, one needs to understand human learning.
 How do humans learn? and specifically how do babies learn?
 Understanding this is the key to understanding machine learning.

 Machine learning is just an umbrella word to lump in a lot of different concepts.
 When a machine ‘learns’ something, we call it machine learning.
 A machine here usually means a software program.
 For e.g. A machine can learn to recognize objects in the real world (from photographs).
 Here’s a ball, Here’s a toy, Here’s a dog, Here’s the floor.
 A baby can do the same, usually much faster.
 Both of these are examples of ‘learning’

 Machine learning or traditional machine learning refers to using algorithms to model/fit the data.
-The final model becomes a function approximation from the input to the output.
+The final machine learning models become a function approximation from the input to the output.
 F(x) = y, where x is the input e.g. an image of a ball and y is the output e.g. ‘ball’.
 Here F is some function which transforms x into y.
-Algorithms such as logistic regression, naïve Bayes, Random forests, Support vector machines, etc. are popular for traditional machine learning
+Machine learning algorithms such as logistic regression, naïve Bayes, Random forests, Support vector machines, etc. are popular for traditional machine learning